cloudflare/cloudflare-docs/content/speed/optimization/protocol/http2-to-origin.md

 ## Enable HTTP/2 to Origin

 At Cloudflare, HTTP/2 connection is enabled by default for Free, Pro and Business customers.
+It will also be gradually enabled for Enterprise customers from March 19, 2024.
+For more details, refer to the warning below.

+Follow these steps to enable HTTP/2 to Origin:
 It will also be gradually enabled for Enterprise customers from March 19, 2024, see below.
 Please follow these steps to enable it: